srijonchakraborty/designpattern/README.md

 ### Proxy Pattern

-In this Repository I have also implemented 3 types of Proxy Pattern
+As we know that, Proxy Pattern is one type of structural design pattern and in this Repository I have implemented 3 types of Proxy Pattern.

 #### Protection Proxy